fghaas/openinfrasummit2019-shanghai/markdown/glance-image-conversion.md

 ... preserves the volume format <!-- .element class="fragment" -->

 <!-- Note -->
-And now with `openstack image create`, you create a new volume.
+And now with `openstack image create`, you create a new image.
 This time, by passing in `--volume=<volume>`, you tell Glance to create an image populated with the volume’s content.